 Be honest: If I were to look in your spice drawer/rack/cabinet right now, what would I find?

 Stale poppy seeds from the last millennium?
 A jar of dusty old dried thyme that smells like, well, nothing?
-A little tin of szechuan peppercorns you bought to make some weird recipe in college and have yet to crack open since?
+A little tin of szechuan peppercorns you bought to make a recipe in college and have yet to crack open since?

 Sounds like you are due for a spice makeover.